-Risks identified in our Audit Plan Commentary Management override of controls We - evaluated the design effectiveness of management controls over journals - analysed the journals listing and determined the criteria for selecting high risk unusual journals - identified and tested unusual journals made during the year and the accounts production stage for appropriateness and corroboration - gained an understanding of the accounting estimates and critical judgements applied by management and considered their reasonableness with regard to corroborative evidence tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; - evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+Risks identified in our Audit Plan Commentary Management override of controls We Under ISA (UK) 240 there is a non-rebuttable presumed risk that the risk of management over-ride of controls is present in all entities.
+The Authority faces external scrutiny of its spending and this could potentially place management under undue pressure in terms of how they report performance.
+We therefore identified management override of control, in particular journals, management estimates and transactions outside the course of business as a significant risk, which was one of the most significant assessed risks of material misstatement. evaluated the design effectiveness of management controls over journals analysed the journals listing and determined the criteria for selecting high risk unusual journals identified and tested unusual journals made during the year and the accounts production stage for appropriateness and corroboration gained an understanding of the accounting estimates and critical judgements applied by management and considered their reasonableness with regard to corroborative evidence tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions.
 There were no significant issues identified from our testing of journals.
 We note that there is not a formal process for the routine authorisation of journals.
 The finance team do carry out some spot checks focussing in particular on accruals due to the heightened risk.
 Budgetary control is also expected to pick up errors or fraud, however, we consider that the lack of authorisation processes exposes the Council to the risk of fraud and error.
 We have recommended in Appendix A that the Council review its controls on the authorisation of journals.
-Improper revenue recognition Auditor commentary Under ISA 240 (UK) there is a presumed risk that revenue may be misstated due to the improper recognition of revenue.
-Having considered the risk factors set out in ISA240 and the nature of the revenue streams at the Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: there is little incentive to manipulate revenue recognition opportunities to manipulate revenue recognition are very limited the culture and ethical frameworks of local authorities, including the Council, mean that all forms of fraud are seen as unacceptable In addition we completed our understanding of the processes and controls surrounding COVID-19 grant income and determined that this can also be rebutted.
+Improper revenue recognition Under ISA 240 (UK) there is a presumed risk that revenue may be misstated due to the improper recognition of revenue.
+Auditor commentary Having considered the risk factors set out in ISA240 and the nature of the revenue streams at the Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: there is little incentive to manipulate revenue recognition opportunities to manipulate revenue recognition are very limited the culture and ethical frameworks of local authorities, including the Council, mean that all forms of fraud are seen as unacceptable In addition we completed our understanding of the processes and controls surrounding COVID-19 grant income and determined that this can also be rebutted.
 Therefore we do not consider this to be a significant risk for the Council.